 Designed by the architect Diotisalvi the building, at 54 meters high and 107 meters wide, is one the largest of its kind in the country.
-The Baptistery is a good example of the transition from the Gothic to the Romanesque style of architecture, such as in the building's registers.
+The Baptistery is a good example of the transition from the Romanesque to the Gothic styles of architecture, such as in the building's registers.
 The ones on the lower side have rounded arches in the Romanesque tradition, while the upper ones have pointed Gothic-style arches.

-The sheer size of the interior of the Baptistery makes it overhelming, even though the styling has been kept fairly simple.
+The sheer size of the interior of the Baptistery makes it overwhelming, even though the styling has been kept fairly simple.
 Noted for its acoustics, the interior lacks lavish decoration.
 The Guido Bigarelli-designed font at the central location of the building dates back to 1246.
-If visiting be sure to see the beautiful statue of Saint John the Baptist in bronze that was created by the artist Italo Griselli.
+If visiting, be sure to see the beautiful bronze statue of Saint John the Baptist, created by the artist Italo Griselli.

 The main pulpit was designed by Nicola Pisano in 1255.
 Few visitors to the Baptistery will ever be able to forget the beautiful scenes, like that of a naked Hercules, depicted on the pulpit.